NFDI4Chem/workshops/docs/workshops/nmr-michi/overview.md

 [Here is the link to the recommendations draft](https://docs.google.com/document/d/1fPltMeYXRmpCnzSOznekDpavrbIqzrpMyd8plNnrYcU/edit), which will be open for editing until publication.

-##  Scientific applications development - NMRium
+##  Scientific Applications Development - NMRium

 Here we show Zakodium approach for the development of NMRium and how to make programming fair.
 Central to their methodology is the creation of highly sought-after libraries, such as React components including parsers, jcamp or Bruker converters, and tools for generating jcamp from other data.Zakodium adopts the practice of conventional committing to facilitate the automated generation of the change log based on bug fixes and new features, seamlessly closing associated issues.
 They harness continuous integration and leverage automatic GitHub testing.
 "Coverage" tells how much of the code was tested and which lines weren't, usually over 80% of the code is tested.